-2.2.1 Regulatory approval for enzymes
+2.3.1 Regulatory approval for enzymes

-FSANZ has concluded that the glucoamylase meets its stated purpose as a processing aid in brewing, the manufacture of bakery products, the production of potable alcohol and starch processing.
+From its food technology assessment, FSANZ has concluded that the glucoamylase from this particular source meets its stated purpose as a processing aid in brewing, the manufacture of bakery products, the production of potable alcohol and starch processing.

-The risk assessment has further concluded that in the absence of any identifiable hazard, an ADI of 'not specified' is appropriate for the enzyme.
-The risk assessment also concluded that the enzyme itself, is unlikely to pose an allergenicity or toxicity concern.
+From its risk assessment, FSANZ has further concluded that in the absence of any identifiable hazard, an ADI of 'not specified' is appropriate for the enzyme.
+FSANZ also concluded that the enzyme itself, is unlikely to pose an allergenicity or toxicity concern.
 Wheat glucose syrup may be used on occasion in the fermentation process, however it is highly unlikely that any wheat protein would be present in the final product.